epic-kitchens/epic-kitchens-100-annotations/README.md

 ## Important Files

-We direct the reader to [RDSF](https://data.bris.ac.uk/data/dataset/2g1n6qdydwa9u22shpxqzp0t8m) for the videos and RGB/Flow frames.
-For ease of use, download scripts are [provided](https://github.com/epic-kitchens/download-scripts-100) (see [file downloads](#file-downloads) for more details).
+For ease of use, download scripts are [provided](https://github.com/epic-kitchens/download-scripts-100) to download the videos and RGB/Flow frames. (see [file downloads](#file-downloads) for more details).
+We direct the reader to [RDSF](https://data.bris.ac.uk/data/dataset/2g1n6qdydwa9u22shpxqzp0t8m) for the full release of videos and RGB/Flow frames.
 We provide html and pdf alternatives to this README which are auto-generated.

 * `README.md (this file)`